opendistro/for-elasticsearch-docs/docs/troubleshoot/saml.md

 ## Inspect the JWT token

-The Security plugin trades the SAML response for a more lightweight JSON web token.
-The username and backend roles in the JWT are ultimately mapped to roles in the Security plugin.
+The security plugin trades the SAML response for a more lightweight JSON web token.
+The username and backend roles in the JWT are ultimately mapped to roles in the security plugin.
 If there is a problem with the mapping, you can enable the token debug mode using the same setting as [Inspect the SAML response](#inspect-the-saml-response).

 This setting prints the JWT to the Elasticsearch log file so that you can inspect and debug it using a tool like [JWT.io](https://jwt.io/).